Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_answer">

 A: When a function is called recursively, fresh copies are made of its automatic variables for each call.
-This doesn’t occur for static variables, though.
+This doesn't occur for static variables, though.
 Instead, all calls of the function share the *same* static variables.

 </div>
 <!-- END: div -->